glenkusuma/script/classroom-submission-scraper/README.md

-# Google Classroom Assignment Submission Scraper
+# Google Classroom Assignment Submission Scraper v1.0

 This JavaScript script allows you to scrape and extract student name, submission time, and grades from Google Classroom.
+It automates the process of navigating through assignments and collects relevant data.
+The scraped data can be saved as a CSV file for further analysis.
 You have the option to use either the full script [`name_time_grade_classroom.js`](./name_time_grade_classroom.js) or the minified version [`gcr-scraper-min.js`](./gcr-scraper-min.js).
 The minified version is provided for convenience and results in a smaller script size, which can be beneficial for certain use cases.

 ## Prerequisites